-Giraffes are not big breeders—in fact only a small percentage of adults breed at all.
+Giraffes are not big breeders and only a small percentage of adults breed at all.
 In one study, during 3,200 hours of detailed study over an entire year, only one single straight mating was observed.
-In another study on the other hand, gay mounting and necking made up an impressive 94% of all giraffe sexual activity.
+In another study, on the other hand, gay mounting and necking made up an impressive 94% of all giraffe sexual activity.

-So next time you see a giraffe in a picture book or a commercial or on the cover of a magazine, just remember: super gay.
+So next time you see a giraffe in a picture book or a commercial, just remember: super gay.

 Read more about gay giraffes in our Queer Animals zine

 Lesbian lizards, gay giraffes, bisexual red deer and sex-changing clownfish.
 This colouring book celebrates the diversity of animals and the ways in which our beautiful queer communities exist far beyond the realms of human culture.